-Let me preface this by saying I know nothing about investing — yet.
-Don’t throw terms at me; I swear I don’t know what they mean.
+Let me preface this by saying I don’t know much about investing yet.
 I am, however, always curious to learn more and improve.
-I’ve been toying with the idea of investing for some time now.
-The truth is the only two investments I have are the one that’s tied to my life insurance and the house we’re paying for.
+I currently only have two investments: the one that’s tied to my life insurance (VUL) and the house we’re paying for.
+I’ve been toying with the idea of investing in funds for some time now but didn’t know where to start.
 When I found out about GInvest, though, I thought I could give it a shot.
 And I did.

 It’s a platform within a platform (the GCash app) that allows you to invest money — as low as P50 — in different entities.
 The idea is to empower people to invest more since investing, as a concept, can be quite daunting.

 Since it’s already on the GCash app, using the service is quite easy — it’s kinda like any other app where you fill out things and tap, tap, tap.
 I believe you have to be fully verified on GCash, though, in order to avail of this service.

 Just look for the GInvest icon on the app, take the risk appetite test so you know what your “investing personality” is.
 You can invest based on your risk appetite or invest however you want, it’s up to you.

 Something to note, though, is that the different investment categories require different amounts to start with.
 It’s true that you can invest as low as P50, but other categories (the international ones) have a minimum of P1,000 as a starter amount.